sabio-engineering/cookbook-dvelp/handbook/information-security/supplier-policy.md

 ### Supplier List

+We define suppliers as any organisation that we collaborate with in providing our clients with our services.

 Our Supplier List tracks the suppliers we interact with.
 This is checked for completeness monthly by the [Information Security Officer](../README.md#contacts).

-We define suppliers as any organisation that has invoiced us.
-Therefore the monthly update requires a review of our received invoices for new suppliers.
+As part of this check, we make sure all entities that have ever invoiced us are on the Supplier List.

 ### Supplier Ownership